-- freedom of association and the effective recognition to the right to collective bargaining; - the elimination of all forms of forced and compulsory labour; - the effective abolition of child labour; and - the elimination of discrimination in respect of employment policies and practices.
+- freedom of association and the effective recognition of the right to collective bargaining; - the elimination of all forms of forced and compulsory labour; - the effective abolition of child labour; and - the elimination of discrimination in respect of employment policies and practices.

-All Aspen suppliers and service providers are required to agree to, or acknowledge, the Aspen Code of Conduct for suppliers and service providers when entering into new commercial agreements with us.
-In terms of this code each Aspen supplier or service provider warrants, to the best of its knowledge, that in relation to the performance of its obligations to Aspen:
+All Aspen suppliers and service providers are required to agree to, or acknowledge the Aspen Code of Conduct for Suppliers and Service Providers when entering into new commercial agreements with the Group.
+In terms of this Code, each Aspen supplier or service provider warrants, to the best of its knowledge, that in relation to the performance of its obligations to Aspen that:

-- · it does not employ, engage or otherwise use any child labour; - it does not use forced labour in any form (prison, indentured, bonded or otherwise) and its employees are not required to lodge papers or deposits on starting work; - it provides a safe and healthy workplace, presenting no hazards to its employees.
+- it does not employ, engage or otherwise use any child labour; - it does not use forced labour in any form (prison, indentured, bonded or otherwise) and its employees are not required to lodge papers or deposits on starting work; - it provides a safe and healthy workplace, presenting no hazards to its employees.
 Any housing provided by the supplier to its employees is safe for habitation.
-The supplier provides access to proper sanitation, clean water, food, and emergency healthcare to its employees in the event of accidents or incidents at the supplier's workplace; - it does not discriminate against any employees on any ground (including race, sexual orientation, religion, disability or gender); - it does not engage in or support the use of corporal punishment, mental, physical, sexual or verbal abuse and does not use cruel or abusive disciplinary practices in the workplace; - it pays each employee at least the minimum wage, or a fair representation of the prevailing industry wage (whichever is the higher) and provides each employee with all legally mandated benefits; - it complies with the laws on working hours and employment rights in the countries in which it operates; and - it is respectful of its employees' right to join and form independent trade unions and freedom of association.
+The supplier provides access to proper sanitation, clean water, food, and emergency healthcare to its employees in the event of accidents or incidents at the supplier's workplace; - it does not discriminate against any employees on any ground (including race, sexual orientation, religion, disability or gender);

+- it does not engage in or support the use of corporal punishment, mental, physical, sexual or verbal abuse and does not use cruel or abusive disciplinary practices in the workplace; - it pays each employee at least the minimum wage, or a fair representation of the prevailing industry wage (whichever is the higher) and provides each employee with all legally mandated benefits; - it complies with the laws on working hours and employment rights in the countries in which it operates; and - it is respectful of its employees' right to join and form independent trade unions and freedom of association.

 All employees are free to belong to trade unions.
-Relationships with trade union representatives, considered key stakeholders, are managed in a proactive and responsible manner by site human resources managers.
+Relationships with trade union representatives, considered key stakeholders, are managed in a proactive and responsible manner by the business unit's human capital function.
 Formal processes are in place to foster a culture of transparency and constructive engagement with trade union representatives in each territory.

-We encourage our employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human rights abuses or infringements in terms of Aspen's whistleblowers' standard operating procedure.
-An independently managed anonymous tip-offs hotline is also operated to ensure that these incidents are brought to the Company's attention.
+We encourage our employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human rights abuses or infringements in terms of Aspen's Whistleblowing Policy.
+An independently managed anonymous tip-offs hotline is also operated to ensure that these incidents are brought to management's attention and investigated.
 All reported incidents are formally recorded and reported to the Social & Ethics Committee for consideration.

-During the year, no incidents of discrimination, forced labour or compulsory labour were found to exist in the Group (2019: nil).
+During the year, no substantiated incidents of unfair discrimination were identified in the Group (2021: nil) and no incidents of forced labour or compulsory labour were found to exist in the Group (2021: nil).
 These aspects are monitored in respect of all business units.
 In addition, there were no reported incidents in the Group where the rights of indigenous people were violated.
 Furthermore, no businesses in the Group have been considered to be at risk of violating human rights which protect against child labour, forced or compulsory labour.

 Employees across the Group are free to exercise their rights to belong to trade unions and collective bargaining councils.
-At year end approximately 24,0% of the Group's employees were members of a trade union and approximately 31,0% were represented by collective bargaining councils (some employees are members of a trade union and are also represented by a collective bargaining council).
+At year-end, approximately 11% of the Group's employees were members of a trade union and approximately 21% were represented by collective bargaining or works councils.